sigmaroot/FMCTeamspeak3Bot/README.md

-# fmc-ts3-bot
+# FMCTeamspeak3Bot
-Teamspeak 3 bot for terms of use
+Teamspeak3 bot for terms of use